Unit F, Liner’s Industrial Estate, Pitt Road, Southampton

 Fixing

 There was dirt.
 Lots of it.
 The walls, the floor, every window, every wall fixture.
 The whole thing was absolutely filthy.
 Various things were hanging off, broken or just missing!
-The previous tenants ran an MOT inspection garage here, so there was car-related dirt all over.
-Diesel vehicles kick out a lot of particulates, which meant that every surface, vertical or horizontal was thick with sticky black carbon.
+The previous tenants ran an MOT inspection garage here, so car-related dirt was all over.
+Diesel vehicles kick out a lot of particulates, meaning every surface, vertical or horizontal, was thick with sticky black carbon.
 It took a lot of cleaning, but we got to the end of it.
 We’re all practical people, so we just got on with it.

-Anything we didn’t need was removed to make more space and maximize access to the wall space.
-All the holes in the ceiling and walls were patched up after the root cause was identified and fixed.
+Anything we didn’t need was removed to make more space and maximise access to the wall space.
+After the root cause was identified and fixed, all the holes in the ceiling and walls were patched up.
 Everything was cleaned out and repainted.
-After heavy rain (we started this project in December, which is a wet month in the UK and cold) over several days, the unit flooded.
+After heavy rain (we started this project in December, which is a wet and cold month in the UK) over several days, the unit flooded.
 Water was pouring in under the roller shutter.
 Clearing the external drains solved this!

 Not fixing.
 Not touching.